-With more sequels on the way (Finding Dory, continued rumours of more Toy Stories) the creativity and peerless story-telling that were Pixar’s stock in trade seem to have (at least moderately) forsaken them and although many an animation studio would give their right arm to have been responsible for such accomplished films as Cars 2, Brave and Monsters University it is neither unfair nor unreasonable to judge Pixar by its own, almost uniquely high standards.
+With more sequels on the way (Finding Dory, and continued rumours of more Toy Stories) the creativity and peerless story-telling that were Pixar’s stock in trade seem to have (at least moderately) forsaken them and although many an animation studio would give their right arm to have been responsible for such accomplished films as Cars 2, Brave and Monsters University it is neither unfair nor unreasonable to judge Pixar by its own, almost uniquely high standards.

-With Monsters University now on our screens (and a very fine film it is too), this is as good a time as any to revisit some of Pixar’s greatest creations – those characters that feel like flesh and blood despite being 1’s and 0’s on a hard drive – from supporting characters to leading men and women, Pixar have given us some of the most iconic characters in film and here is a celebration of ten of their best.
+This is as good a time as any to revisit some of Pixar’s greatest creations – those characters that feel like flesh and blood despite being 1’s and 0’s on a hard drive – from supporting characters to leading men and women, Pixar have given us some of the most iconic characters in film and here is a celebration of ten of their best.
 In no particular order…….

 10. Randall Boggs